-I do love a good gooseberry and recently I got my hands on a punnet for free thanks to A B Fruits, who are a local fruit and vegetable supplier for my favourite cafe The Pavilion.
+I do love a good gooseberry and at the time of developing and writing this recipe I had got my hands on a punnet for free thanks to A B Fruits, who are a local fruit and vegetable supplier for my favourite local cafe The Pavilion.
 The freebie was thanks to a wonderful evening I had at The Pavilion when the owner Emma Garrett teamed up with Grub Club in Cambridge and hosted Bedford’s first Supper Grub Club.
-We were introduced to lots of local producers [I’ve tried to list most of them below apologies if I’ve forgotten anyone] well, A B Fruits were one such local business and attendees were offer the chance to take some fruit or veg from the stand.
+We were introduced to lots of local producers [I’ve tried to list most of them below apologies if I’ve forgotten anyone] well, A B Fruits were one such local business and attendees were offered the chance to take some fruit or veg from the stand.

 This takes me back to my punnet of gooseberries and enabled me to relive a wonderful memory of my childhood.
 I distinctly remember loving our garden in our old house growing up, we have half of it sectioned off to form a fruit and veg patch, it was very well stocked and us girls loved harvest time.
 There was one thing missing though, gooseberry bushes…and boy did I love a good gooseberry!